 According to the Government almost all smokers said they began smoking before they were 18 and of the 11-15 year olds who smoke regularly, 11% said they bought their cigarettes from vending machines.

 The Government was also concerned that displays of tobacco products in shops could “promote smoking by young people and undermine the resolve of adult smokers trying to quit.”

 Consequently, on 6 April 2012, regulations were introduced requiring all large shops and supermarkets in England to cover displays from view.
 Large shops are those with a relevant floor area of more than 280 square metres.
-The regulations will apply to all other businesses and smaller shops selling tobacco products from April 2015.
+The regulations extended to all other businesses and smaller shops selling tobacco products in April 2015.

-Contentious issues are the degree to which tobacco advertising encourages people to take up smoking and to what extent individuals of different ages should be exposed to promotional messages.
+Contentious issues around tobacco advertising related to the degree to which tobacco advertising encourages people to take up smoking and to what extent individuals of different ages should be exposed to promotional messages.

-Opponents of a ban argue that tobacco advertising does not increase the market for tobacco products, seeking only to influence the brand decisions of existing smokers and informed adults.
-As one firm submitted to the Commons Health Committee , "cigarette advertising does not cause people to take up smoking.
-Simply put, cigarette advertising has two purposes – to maintain brand loyalty and to encourage smokers to switch brands."
+Opponents of a ban on tobacco products argue that tobacco advertising does not increase the market for tobacco products, seeking only to influence the brand decisions of existing smokers and informed adults.
+As one firm submitted to the Commons Health Committee , “cigarette advertising does not cause people to take up smoking.
+Simply put, cigarette advertising has two purposes – to maintain brand loyalty and to encourage smokers to switch brands”.

-Anti-smoking groups argue that advertising legitimises smoking and suggest that tobacco companies have deliberately targeted young people in an effort to recruit new customers to replace those who give up or die.
+Anti-smoking groups on the other hand argue that advertising legitimises smoking and suggest that tobacco companies have deliberately targeted young people in an effort to recruit new customers to replace those who give up or die.

 The Tobacco Manufacturers Association have also argued that the move to standardised packaging would “create opportunities for criminal gangs to profit and sell illicit tobacco to children”.